-Despite the hype, the faire was really just seven separate booths that promoted STEM toys sold at Barnes & Noble.
+Despite the hype, the fair was really just seven separate booths that promoted STEM toys sold at Barnes & Noble.
 From building blocks, coding game, to a boy who uses high voltage to burn wood and create unique patterns in home decorating pieces.
-While Evan plans out his Christmas list, I find that the faire has a lot to be desired.
+While Evan plans out his Christmas list, I find that the fair has a lot to be desired.
 The STEM circuit toys are already wired; the robotics are way too advanced for my third grade scientist.

 As a STEM curriculum writer and a teacher, I know how much our education system lags when it comes to science, math, and engineering education.
 Major U.S. science competitions aren’t dominated by the MIT or Virginia Tech, but a relatively small country of South Korea.

 Our science, math, and engineering education is in the state of crisis.
 The reasons are too many to name.
 Our educational system focuses solely on standardized testing of math and language, leaving all other subjects, science, art, engineering, social studies… behind.
 So behind that most schools do not even teach science and social studies in elementary years.

 By the time students reach upper elementary school, they are basically science illiterate.
 The mystery of polar regions temperature difference and the parallel electrical circuit are both equally perplexing and beyond understanding.
 Failure to accumulate scientific knowledge during early childhood and elementary years is a sure recipe to increasing absence of U.S. youth in science fields.

 Still too many teachers and parents have never heard of STEM.
 STEM is an integrated approach of teaching science, technology, engineering, and mathematics through hands-on project based learning.
 Of course STEM incorporates arts and language in all aspects of its design, as well.
 STEM is what our educational system should look like.
 Unfortunately, science, technology and engineering isn’t on the end of the year state standardized test.